 Pashion Footwear, a student-run Cal Poly startup, has combined practical fashion to create a convertible high heel that can transform into a flat.
-The startup is now preparing for its Kickstarter launch July 1.
+The startup launched their Kickstarter July 1.

 The story began during Pavone’s sophomore year at her sorority’s spring formal, where a sorority sister accidentally danced on Pavone’s foot with the spike of her stiletto.
 From that moment on, Pavone became fixated on the inconveniences of high heels.
 She began to research the market of working women who routinely change their shoes or go barefoot in the workplace.

 “It just seemed ridiculous.
 I started getting obsessed with this idea of ‘What’s really so different between a high heel and a flat other than the heel and that arch support?’ and I thought there should be a way to safely engineer that to be removable,” Pavone said.

 After being accepted into the Cal Poly Center for Innovation and Entrepreneurship (CIE) Hatchery program in Fall 2016, Pashion continued through the other CIE programs and eventually reached the HotHouse Incubator, a two-year small-business mentorship program.
 She got funds for the startup from CIE competitions and the accelerator program, as well as from investors.